sharat-developer/connector_sdk/README.md

 Connectors built on the SDK are called **custom adapters**.
 These connectors have private scope.
 This means that they are only available to the connector owner.

-To enable global scope for this connector, the code will need to go through review.
+To enable global scope for this connector, the code will need to go through review by the Workato team.
 You can begin this process by submitting a pull request to our [repository](https://github.com/workato/connector_sdk).

 ## Requirements